-Fees for Footpath Trading charged per m2.
+Fees for Footpath Trading have changed to be charged per m2, per year, rather than by item.

 PARKLETS

 Fees for Parklets are charged per m2, per year.

 2.8 Traffic Implications

 Council will assess applications on a case-by-case basis taking into consideration traffic conditions, patron safety, amenity and access for pedestrians, residents and all other road users.
 There may be some areas that are not appropriate for Footpath Trading because of safety and amenity conditions.